MIDL-Conference/midl-website-2019/pages/sponsorship-packages.md

 # Sponsorship packages

+MIDL attracts about 500 world leading researchers and engineers from academia, industry and biomedical sciences working at the intersection of medical image analysis and machine learning.
+Sponsorship of the MIDL conference gives companies exposure to attendees from early-career scientists to key leaders in the field offering great opportunities for recruitment.
+Different sponsorship packages are available to help make the conference another major success.

 ## <span class="platinum">Platinum</span>
-### <span class="amount">10,000 € (excl.
+### <span class="amount">10,000 £ (excl.
 VAT)</span>

-* Acknowledgment during the Opening Dinner and Closing Drinks
-* Company name and logo on the conference website and in the conference program book
-* Company flyer or documentation included in attendee welcome package
-* Booth space during the demonstration session
+* All of Gold plus two additional sponsor conference passes (five in total)
-* Named sponsor for Opening Dinner, Closing Drinks or conference lunches
+* Named sponsor for a best paper or best poster award
-* Five registrations for the entire conference
+* Booth in the exhibition space co-located with posters
+* Single page advert in conference booklet
+* Optional: Double page advert in conference booklet (+ £2,000)

 ---

 ## <span class="gold">Gold</span>
-### <span class="amount">4,000 € (excl.
+### <span class="amount">5,000 £ (excl.
 VAT)</span>

-* Acknowledgment during the Opening Dinner and Closing Drinks
-* Company name and logo on the conference website and in the conference program book
+* All of Silver plus two additional sponsor conference passes (three in total)
-* Company flyer or documentation included in attendee welcome package
+* Company flyer or giveaway in attendee welcome pack
-* Three registrations for the entire conference
+* Optional: Single page advert in conference booklet (+ £1,000)
+* Optional: Booth in the exhibition space co-located with posters (+ £2,000)

 ---

 ## <span class="silver">Silver</span>
-### <span class="amount">2,000 € (excl.
+### <span class="amount">2,500 £ (excl.
 VAT)</span>

-* Acknowledgment during the Opening Dinner and Closing Drinks
+* Acknowledgment during the opening and closing address
-* Company name and logo on the conference website and in the conference program book
+* Company name and logo on the conference website, banners and in the conference book
-* One registration for the entire conference
+* One sponsor conference pass

----

-## <span class="bronze">Bronze</span>
-### <span class="amount">500 € (excl.
-VAT)</span>

-* A warm handshake